dmitriz/aligna/opinionated/rules-js.md

    - Keep backups encrypted with different keys than production
    - Implement a secure recovery protocol

+### Clarification on Environment Variables for Secrets

+To address potential confusion, the guideline on environment variables for secrets has been clarified:

+- **Avoid environment variables for secrets when feasible**: This is due to the risk of exposing secrets to the entire process environment.
+However, in scenarios where environment variables are unavoidable (e.g., containerized environments), ensure they are handled securely by:
+  - Using runtime encryption.
+  - Integrating with secret management tools (e.g., AWS Secrets Manager).
+  - Enforcing strict linting to detect potential leaks.

+This clarification ensures that the guideline is both practical and secure.

 ### Configuration Approach

 - Use `.js` files for dynamic configuration